Background and Copyright Issues

 a more detailed discussion of conventional copyright laws

-effects on research and education in popular music, see the folowing documents:
+effects on research and education in popular music, see the following documents:

 I assume people come to this website for information and that they can read.
-I have minimised animation and tried to avoid unnecessary graphicsso that pages load faster, all in an effort to save both you and me time and money online.
+I have minimised animation and tried to avoid unnecessary graphics so that pages load faster, all in an effort to save both you and me time and money online.
 There is already enough clutter on the web!
-The No Frills idea comes from the low-budget UK supermarket chain Kwik-Save.
+The No Frills idea comes from the (now defunct) low-budget UK supermarket chain Kwik-Save.

 I pay out of my own pocket to keep this website running.
 I'd rather do that than become dependent on income from sources whose activities I oppose or on those who don't like some of the things I have to say here: for example that advertising, like the capitalism it belongs to, sucks.